-So, whether you’re lusting after a Gibson Les Paul, desperately seeking a Fender Stratocaster, or tempted by a Fender Telecaster, we’ve narrowed down the choices to help you make the right decision and keep you rocking into the wee hours.
+Whether you're longing for a Gibson Les Paul, got your heart set on a Fender Stratocaster, or tempted by a Fender Telecaster, we've narrowed down the choices to help you make the right decision and get you started on the road to rock-stardom.

 - Plug your lugs with the best earplugs for concerts